Job Board

 The best instructors don’t necessarily have the busiest classes and it’s their marketing that lets this happen.

-If people know you are there and then you do a fabulous job, you will be busy.
+If people know you are there and that you do a fabulous job, you will be busy.
 It’s that easy!
 My husband’s job has meant that I’ve moved hundreds of miles on several occasions.
 Each time I’ve started Pilates classes from scratch and each time I have successfully built a small business to be proud of.
 These are my tips and what has worked best for me.

 The first thing to do is realise your audience.
 Are you aiming at young mums, office workers, injured athletes or the retired population?
 Pilates can appeal to all these groups and the time of day and location that you hold your classes dictates your potential group.
 Word of mouth is the best form of advertising, so you need people to be talking about your classes to the people that you want to encourage them to attend.